Two lawsuits filed against JPMorgan Chase last week serve as a reminder that discrimination is still alive and well in the banking industry.

 The most important thing employees should know if they experience discrimination in the workplace is that they can’t be retaliated against for speaking up.
 Retaliation can manifest in a variety of ways, so employees who do report discrimination should take note if they are treated differently after complaining.
 If complaints are ignored or an employee is retaliated against, it may be time to consider hiring a lawyer and exploring legal options.

-At Morgan & Morgan, our labor and employment attorneys have experience handling employment discrimination claims and will work to make sure your employment rights are upheld.
-Our attorneys don’t get paid until they win, meaning there is no upfront cost for hiring an attorney.
 To learn more about how our labor and employment attorneys can help you, contact us today for a free, no-obligation case evaluation.